unjs/unstorage/docs/2.drivers/azure.md

 ::

 ::warning
 This driver is currently not compatible with edge workers like Cloudflare Workers or Vercel Edge Functions.
-There may be a http based driver in the future.
+There may be an HTTP-based driver in the future.
 ::

-The driver stores all keys in one partition and uses the `unstorageValue` field for values.
+The driver stores all keys in one partition, using the storage key as the `rowKey` and the `unstorageValue` field for values. `getMeta()` returns the entity's last modified time (`mtime`) and `etag`.

 Install `@azure/data-tables`.
 Also install `@azure/identity` when using `DefaultAzureCredential` instead of an account key, SAS key, or connection string.